newville/wxmplot/_sources/imagepanel.rst.txt

 .. method:: update_image(data)

   update the image with new data.
-This can be signficantly faster than re-displaying the data.
+This can be significantly faster than re-displaying the data.

 .. method:: redraw()